Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets: Introduction

 Finally, we show that if \eqref{Eq40} holds for some convex body with nonempty interior, then it holds for all convex bodies with nonempty interior.

 The rest of the paper unfolds as follows.

 Section \ref{secPrelim} introduces the notation used throughout and gathers the essential background from geometric measure theory and convex geometry.
-In particular, we recall the Besicovitch and Vitali covering theorems, together with the basic properties of convex bodies.
+In particular, we recall the basic properties of convex bodies and mixed volumes.

 In Section \ref{secDef}, we define the $s$-dimensional anisotropic Minkowski content.
 We first establish the result for convex bodies, which serves as a guiding example, and then extend it to sets that arise as compact subsets of $C^{1}$ $k$-graphs.